Retracing Jewish Roots On the North Dakota Prairie – Stories and Lessons About Life, Family, and Faith

-The presentation is virtual.
+This is a virtual presentation.
 Rebecca Bender, who spent most of her life in Minnesota, and now makes her home in South Dakota, is co-author with her father, Kenneth Bender, of the book Still (North Dakota State University Press 2019).
 Still has won the Independent Press Award (1st Place) and Midwest Book Award (Gold Medal).

 Still is an inspiring, tragic, and heartwarming nonfiction biography/memoir of five generations of a Jewish family on three continents, and Rebecca’s journey to collect, preserve, and share her ancestors’ unique stories.
 From persecution and pogroms in Russia, to homesteading on the rocky plains of North Dakota as first-time farmers, to the beaches of Normandy, France during the D-Day Invasion, to an encounter with the Prime Minister of Israel, and more, Still has universal themes of perseverance, community, faith overcoming challenges, and trying to live a good life, with tradition as a guide.

-For additional information, feel free to contact Rebecca, [email protected], or Dr. Hans Gustafson, Director of Jay Phillips Center for Interreligious Studies at St. Thomas University, [email protected]
+For additional information, feel free to contact Rebecca, [email protected], or Dr. John Merkle, Director of Jay Phillips Center for Interfaith Studies at the College of Saint Benedict/Saint John’s University, [email protected].